fangchun007/TestForMPC/README.md

 ```
     this_thread::sleep_for(chrono::milliseconds(100));
 ```
 Namely, the simulator will recieve actuator values with a latency of at least 100 milliseconds.
+This is used to mimic the real latency in a real car.
+For our problem, we will try the following method to determine a latency.

 ### Tuning Cost Function